AI Keyboards vs Grammarly: Which Works Best for Professionals?

 The best approach for many professionals is using Grammarly for desktop-based document editing and an AI keyboard for mobile devices.
 This combination provides comprehensive writing support across all contexts.

 "I use both," explains David, a marketing consultant.
-"Grammarly on my laptop for client proposals and reports, and an AI keyboard on my phone for quick emails and messages when I'm on the go."
+"Grammarly on my laptop for client proposals and reports, and an AI keyboard on my phone for quick emails and messages when I'm on the go.
+In 2026, they've actually started working better together - my AI keyboard can now access my Grammarly style preferences when I'm mobile."

 Privacy and Data Security Considerations